On this page you'll learn the steps for developing an Adyen for Platforms integration and for taking your integration live.

 Set up a webhook endpoint in your system to receive webhooks from Adyen.

-- Configure notifications in your Balance Platform Customer Area.
+- Configure webhooks in your Balance Platform Customer Area.

 - Verify the HMAC signature (Recommended).

-Verify that the notification is sent from Adyen.
+Verify that the webhook is sent from Adyen.

 Onboard and verify users